-It’s naturally vegan and gluten-free, high in plant-protein and study after study has found that 1-2 servings a day is beneficial in reducing the risk of heart disease, certain types of cancer, protecting bones and reducing the occurrence of hot flashes in menopausal women.
+It’s naturally vegan and gluten-free, high in both calcium and plant-protein and study after study has found that 1-2 servings a day is beneficial in reducing the risk of heart disease, certain types of cancer, protecting bones and reducing the occurrence of hot flashes in menopausal women.

 However tofu, like tempeh, can be gross if you don’t prepare it properly.
 I know, I’ve been there.
 I spent most of my first year as a vegetarian with soggy, bland tofu dishes.
 In fact, the first block of tofu I ever bought I ended up throwing away because I couldn’t force myself to actually cook with it.

 Here is my fool-proof recipe for crispy baked tofu every time.

 For crispy baked tofu, it needs to be pressed first.
 Squeezing out as much moisture as possible is a must to prevent soggy, water-logged tofu.
 To do this, wrap the tofu in a kitchen towel or paper towels and place a heavy object on top, like a pan or canned goods.

 Alternatively, you can use a tofu press specifically designed for getting the excess water out of tofu.
 You’ll want to let the tofu drain for at least 15 minutes.